ARTICLE PROCESSING CHARGES

 Articles must have a conceptual and theoretical basis, clear objectives or hypotheses, as well as having insights with relevant for the analysis of wildlife and ecology that arrive at beyond study area and study type.
 Articles published in Wildlife and Ecology consists of research papers, reviews, and short notes.

 Reviews can either be quantitative or qualitative.
-The article can be sent to this link (Link will be provided soon) or email at firstname.lastname@example.org
+The article can sent email at email@example.com or firstname.lastname@example.org

 1. Research Paper